mrhsce/IslahwebNewsReader/README.md

 	- when user clicks on the image of a news enters a loading screen and download the image and resumes the main download thread the image should have the ability to be stored in the sdcard when users prompts and should be able to zoom and move around

 	Fourth phase(Feedback taking):
+	- Use the site header and draw 9 patch for background of the header
 	- Handle the case when the sdcard is not available - use other storages
 	- view the comments in a view like Akharin khabar
+	- Add a counter to the main screen buttons to show the number of new contents
 	- take comment from the user in the same view
 	- allow the user to rate the post
 	- all these features are only available when the user is online